lsst-dm/dmtn-057/index.rst

 Adding new tasks
 ----------------

-- The :ref:`metadata-based<arch-metadata>` and :ref:`direct measurement<arch-direct>` architectures require new tasks to have the appropriate decorators for their tasks.
+- The :ref:`metadata-based<arch-metadata>` and :ref:`direct measurement<arch-direct>` architectures require new tasks to have the appropriate decorators for their metrics.
   In the direct measurement architecture, some metrics may require internal function calls rather than decorators, which are more difficult to spot in old tasks' code.
+- The :ref:`dataset-based architecture<arch-dataset>` does not require extra work unless the new task produces new dataset types that existing measurers must be aware of.
+  If such updates are necessary, however, the set of metrics to update is difficult to determine.
 - The :ref:`observer-based architecture<arch-observer>` requires new tasks to have the appropriate entries in their config.
 - The :ref:`visitor-based architecture<arch-visitor>` may require changes to measurement code when new tasks are added.
   The set of metrics to update cannot be determined by looking at old tasks' code.

-The observer-based architecture requires slightly less work than the metadata-based or direct measurement architectures.
+The dataset-based architecture minimizes the work needed to implement new tasks.
-The visitor-based architecture is considerably worse at handling new tasks than the other three.
+The visitor-based architecture is considerably worse at handling new tasks than the other four.

 Allowing pipeline users to ignore metrics
 -----------------------------------------

-None of the four designs require user setup or force the user to handle measurements.
+None of the five designs require user setup or force the user to handle measurements.
 At worst, a ``Job`` object might be persisted unexpectedly, and persisted Jobs will become invisible once ``verify`` uses Butler persistence.

 Providing measurement context